gwu-cs-advos/advos_book/doc/c04_case_studies.md

 What's interesting here is that we've seen two fundamentally different system structuring principles: capabilities and hierarchical namespaces.
 They both enable strong *composition* properties by enabling services to be leveraged by other services and applications.
 They are essentially systems defined around how different services can be bound to each other and to applications.

+Plan 9 achieves its benefits from the combination of

+1. uniform resource addressing (hierarchical namespace to address all -- or most of -- the resources),
+1. simple programming models to operate on these resources (a simple `read`/`write`/`create`/`remove` interface exposed to users through simple commands, and composed in shell scripts),
+1. means to programmatically provide abstract resources (services implementing 9p services that can be `mount`ed into a process' namespace), and
+1. potentially accessible transparently over networks (via 9P).

 We also saw that Linux is trying to recreate many of the underlying properties in an ad-hoc manner.
 `systemd` and D-Bus attempt to integrate services and applications together.